Call Us

 Enquire

-This page was clinically reviewed by Colette Miller (BA, BABCP), Cognitive Behavioural Therapist at Priory Wellbeing Centre Birmingham, in January 2022.
+This page was clinically reviewed by Colette Miller (BA, BABCP), Cognitive Behavioural Therapist at Priory Wellbeing Centre Birmingham.

 Trichotillomania is a mental health disorder characterised by the urge to pull out hair from parts of your body, usually from your scalp, eyebrows or eyelashes.
 This behaviour happens despite you wanting to stop or knowing about the consequences, including associated pain and bald spots.